UMN-VR/UMN-VR-Quest-2-App/README.md

 │   └── README.md
 ```

+## Quest Instalation Methods & Instructions
+This section attemps to be a full set of instructions to get a you up and running with the pre-complied .apk app

-## WebXR
+### WebXR
 You may go to "$URL" on a headset's browser or a PC connected to a Headset and try the experience

 (NOT AVALIABLE YET)

-## Instalation Methods & Instructions
-This section attemps to be a full set of instructions to get a you up and running with the pre-complied .apk app
+### Oculus App Lab Installation:

+(NOT AVALIABLE YET)

 ### Sidequest .apk Configuration & Installation